 This is a big reason why the political class instinctively insists on shielding the Fed from criticism or accountability.
 It tells us the Fed is independent of politics, and that this “independence” is essential.
 But it’s all a myth.
 The Fed follows the election returns.
 In practice it tends to bend to the will of the incumbent president, because of his ability to appoint Fed governors and his other fiscal powers, as well as his bully pulpit.
 An old saying has it that “The president gets the dollar he wants.”
 If he wants a weak dollar, the Fed accommodates him.
 If he wants a strong dollar, the Fed accommodates him.
 The trouble with this fact is there is no constitutional authority for the president to dictate the value of the dollar.

 When the Fed was still working within a metallic standard, between 1913 and 1933, there was no inflation.
 At that time, the budget was balanced.
 Congress didn’t need inflation.
 Between 1933 and 1971, the Fed operated within a partial gold standard.
 Inflation was low, and so were deficits.
 Since 1968, when Uncle Sam cut the last ties to silver, and 1971, when it cut the last ties to gold, inflation has been chronic, which has been great for the politicians and bankers and bad for the rest of us.
-The Fed tries to produce enough inflation to please the spenders but not so much that it triggers a public backlash.
-By and large, it has done this more or less well, although in recent years it has found its old toolkit—money-printing, quantitative easing, forward guidance, etc.—ineffectual.
-It is currently engaged in a desperate experiment to force interest rates (the price of money) to zero, in the hopes that people will spend rather than save, thereby reviving a lackluster economy.
-If that fails, it will have no option left but to resort to negative interest rates (which is basically banks charging us for the privilege of depositing our money with them).
-Should that too fail, there will be one last resort, perhaps, the same one the government used in 1933: devalue the dollar.
-“Devaluation” is a fancy word for reducing people’s incomes by reducing their wealth forcibly, which is what a tax does.
-Devaluation is a tax.
+The political class uses inflation to cheat its creditors.
+The Fed, on behalf of Congress, tries to produce enough inflation to please the spenders but not so much that it triggers a public backlash.
+It basically tries to keep interest rates below inflation, which makes it simultaneously easier for the government to keep borrowing on the cheap while cheating its creditors (through the hidden tax of inflation).
+Economists call this strategy “financial repression.”
+Because savers naturally seek the best interest rate they can find, the government, to enforce financial repression, must suppress people’s economic freedom.
+For example, it will make it illegal for people to remove their money from the country (capital controls), or even from their own bank accounts (ATM freezes, etc.).
+Schemes to promote a “cashless” society, by the way, are simply attempts to improve the efficiency of financial repression.

-To reinflate the economy, the Fed will as its very last resort restore dollar-gold convertibility, though not at the old, pre-1971 price ($35 an ounce).
-This time, to avoid being deflationary—that is, to avoid tanking the economy—it will have to be at a much higher price, say, $10,000 an ounce.
+But the exchange rate won’t be at the old, pre-1971 price ($35 an ounce).
+To avoid being deflationary—to avoid tanking the economy—it will have to be much higher: say, $10,000 an ounce.

-I said the Fed has done its job more or less well.
-But on the other side of the coin, I think it is not going too far to say that misguided Fed monetary policy decisions—abetted by bad fiscal and regulatory policies—caused the crashes of 1929 and 2008 and prolonged the Great Depression and the Great Recession.
+I think it is not going too far to say that misguided Fed monetary policy decisions—abetted by bad fiscal and regulatory policies—caused and prolonged the crashes of 1929 and 2008.

 Yes, End the Fed

-Yes, we need to end the Fed as we know it.
+Do we need to end the Fed as we know it?
+Yes.

-We should also end its pretense of independence.
+Necessarily, we should also end the Fed’s pretense of independence.
 Make it part of the executive branch, answerable to the Secretary of the Treasury.
 After Andrew Jackson succeeded in killing the Second Bank of the United States in 1836, this country had no national bank for 77 years, without the world coming to an end.
 The Treasury took care of “managing” the currency, which isn’t much of a job under a metallic standard.

 How Constitutional Money Was Overthrown